ims-systems-00/ims-kb/docs/General Information/Inventory Management/adding_assets.md

 ## Categories

-After clicking the `Inventory` button, you must now select which category you are wanting to add an asset to, or view the inventory of.
+After clicking the `Inventory` button, you must now select which category you are wanting to add an asset to or view the inventory of.

 The following categories are available.
 + Hardware